javiorfo/opensubs/README.md

 - Default async search.
 Blocking search available too
 - Search by url, movie name and/or filters (languages, page, ordering and year)
 - Obtain not only info and metadata but also a subtitle download link.
 [Here](https://github.com/javiorfo/opensubs/blob/master/examples/download_sub.rs) is an example of download using `wget`

+## Docs
+Find all the configuration options in the full [documentation](https://docs.rs/opensubs/0.1.1/opensubs/).

 ---